 2. Take It Slow

 If your furry friend gets anxious with new visitors or unknown situations, slowly introduce it to them and show them that these fears will not bring them harm.
 When visitors arrive, make sure your pet is aware of their presence but keep them at a distance.
 Then, gradually allow your them to move closer to the visitors when they arrive.
-With this, your pet will be more confident when facing the unknown, easing their fears.
+With this, your pet’s confidence will increase when facing the unknown, easing their fears.

 3. Positive Reinforcement